temporalio/documentation/docs/clusters/how-to-set-up-multi-cluster-replication.md

 After the above conditions are satisfied, you can start to configure a multi-cluster setup.

-#### Setup multi-cluster prior to release v1.14
+#### Set up Multi-Cluster Replication prior to v1.14

-You can set this up with [`clusterMetadata` configuration](/docs/server/configuration#clustermetadata), however this is only meant to be a conceptual guide rather than a detailed tutorial.
+You can set this up with [`clusterMetadata` configuration](/docs/server/configuration#clustermetadata); however, this is meant to be only a conceptual guide rather than a detailed tutorial.
 Please reach out to us if you need to set this up.

 For example: